top of page

 In reality, true inspiration comes while working.

-How to find the subject for your photography.
+How to find your subject in photography.

 There is a very good reason for adopting this practice over a few months.
 You see, you already have a unique skill that no one else in the world possesses.
 You are yourself.
 There is no other person in the world that is you.
 In essence, no other person sees things the way you do.
 Art is all about taking advantage of this one simple fact.